Yewa River

-The Yewa River is a trans-boundary river between Republic of Benin and Nigeria, running along the Bight of Benin; at one point it crosses the border between the two countries.
+The Yewa River, Yoruba: Odò Yewa, is a trans-national river between Nigeria and the Republic of Benin, running south through the interior of southwest Nigeria and then parallel to the coastline along the Bight of Benin.
+At one point, it crosses the border between the two countries.
 Other variants of the name are Yeoua, and, with accents, Yéoua and Yéwa.
 Its elevation is sea level.
-The Yewa's major sources are the Atan and Ilaro rivers.
-The Yewa empties into Badagry Creek which empties, in turn, into Lagos Harbor.
+The Yewa's major tributaries are the Atan and Ilaro rivers.
+The Yewa empties into Badagry Creek which in turn empties into the Lagos Harbor.